‘Russian Kim Kardashian’ Anastasiya Kvitko Spills Out Of Her String Bikini, Dropping Jaws

-When an update is popular, all the more reason to deliver a second round.
+When an update is popular, that’s all the more reason to deliver a second round.
 “Russian Kim Kardashian” Anastasiya Kvitko appears to have done just that, with a tiny black bikini donned at the end of last month making somewhat of an encore.
 AK’s miniscule and cleavage-flaunting two-piece was documented by The Inquisitr on September 30, although today has brought AK’s curves in the bikini with string briefs back to Instagram with a slight variation on the original image.

 AK’s snap today showed her photographed at more of distance than seen in her prior shot.
 The model was seen posing on a beach with the same pink-colored outer layer, although her expression today was different: while Kvitko had delivered direct eye contact in her previous post, today afforded a view of the star gazing ahead of her with one arm placed behind her head.